 Many millions of people are now singing the praises of remote work since the pandemic disrupted our work patterns.

-I’ve been working and managing staff remotely for over seven years now, which makes me something of a veteran.
+I’ve been working and managing staff remotely for over eight years now, which makes me something of a veteran.

 At this point, there aren’t many people criticizing remote work for being unproductive, or difficult to manage like there used to be.